center-for-threat-informed-defense/sightings_ecosystem/docs/top-15-techniques.rst

 While these techniques are not difficult to monitor for, they are regularly used by benign programs, which makes detection of malicious usage difficult.

-T1059 is evenly distributed between user and system privileges.
+T1059 is evenly distributed between user and SYSTEM privileges.
 It follows the overall data trends, with the US as the top region, Windows as the top platform, Manufacturing as the top sector, and Heodo (another name for Emotet) as the top software.